narwhaltribe/pyCycle/README.md

 The `HeatExchanger` component no longer includes state variables `resid_Qmax` and `resid_e_balance`.
 Instead, `T_cold_out` and `T_hot_out` have been made outputs and are solved by a newton solver within the component's `solve_nonlinear()` method.

+`pycyle.api` has been renamed `pycycle.components` to agree with OpenMDAO 1.0 naming convention. `pycycle.flowstation` is not a component, so it must be imported separately.

 ---

 # pyCycle